 The course curriculum includes over 40 tutorial videos, covering these key topics:

 As well as these tutorials, the course includes 5 different VR training scenes to practice sales pitching and closing techniques in.

 Improve your sales pitch in front of potential buyers.
 We'll analyse your pitch using voice analysis and you'll be able to load in your own presentation slides to practice with.

 Practice selling generic products which lack unique features to the audience.
 The product is shown on the wall for 2 minutes before changing.
 Repeat the selling pitch for 5 objects.

 Present your idea, product or business in front of over a hundred audience members.
 Learn to cope with nerves, audience and lighting distractions while presenting.

 Selling at a trade show booth is hard.
 We've designed an exhibition simulation to let you practice selling your product to potential customers, so that you'll be more prepared for the real event.

 Practice active listening, eye contact and building rapport with multiple people at our virtual networking event.
 Learn the fundamentals of sales networking with our realistic VR experience.

-Learn more about our Sales Training and Strategy course.
+Learn more about our Sales Pitch and Closing course.